How Big is an Acre of Land?

 Land is typically priced per acre.
 In Texas, prices can range from $5,000 per acre in remote rural areas to over $100,000 per acre in growing suburbs or cities.
 Knowing how many acres you own and what that land offers can help you and your agent determine an accurate listing price.

-How Acreage Affects Buyers and Sellers
+How Acreage Affects Buyers and Sellers?

 When dealing with acreage, both buyers and sellers must perform due diligence: